ConstructionPlacements

 Advertisements

-A construction engineer is a civil engineer who plans, directs, and supervises large construction projects.
-Construction engineers manage construction projects, assuring that they are scheduled and built as per plans and specifications.
+A construction engineer is a civil engineer who plans, directs and supervises large construction projects.
+They manage projects, assuring that they are scheduled and built according to plans and specifications.
 These engineers are typically responsible for the design and safety of temporary structures used during construction.
-They may also oversee budgetary, time-management, and communications aspects of a project.
+They may also oversee a project’s budgetary, time-management, and communications aspects.

 What does a construction engineer do?